tojimjiang/Team10-workflow/README.md

 - Thomas: I cloned the wrong repository at first
 - Jonathan doesn't know what an upstream remote is, and neither does Thomas.
 - Jim learned all of this github stuff already but he designated himself as a 2 on the github literacy scale.

+Some issues that we ran into when we created issues in Github's issue tracker
+- Jonathan didn't write a description
+- Thomas did not write the file name in the issue like it says in the instructions.